-Horizon Europe Model Grant Agreement (specifically Articles 16 and 17)
+Horizon Europe Grant Agreement (specifically articles 16 and 17)

 Topic 2 – Democratisation of large-scale ICT solutions for smaller public transport authorities in financially-constrained RIS cities EIT Urban Mobility aims to support smaller public transport authorities in financially constrained RIS cities to access digital solutions and systems by selecting a project in which a public transport authority works locally with (a) competent local technology businesses offering innovative, flexible, and adaptable ICT solutions at a lower cost.